Seafarers and inland waterway staff

 |From 21 to 31||0.4 rest days per consecutive working day|

-As indicated above, you should add up the partial rest days earned and ensure your staff are allocated these.
+As indicated above, you should add up the partial rest days earned and ensure your staff is allocated these.
 Rest days can only be taken as full days.
 For example, if an employee works 12 days consecutively, they would be entitled to 3.6 rest days.
 They can rest for 3 full days and add 0.6 days to their next rest period.

 Your staff must rest at least: